Healthy Food VS. Junk Food: What is the Difference?

 Conclusion

-FAQs on Healthy and Junk Food
+FAQs On Healthy And Junk Food

 Junk foods are high in calories, fat, sugar, salt, and processed carbohydrates but low in nutrients such as vitamins, minerals, and fibres.
 Eating junk food regularly can put you at risk of obesity and other chronic diseases such as diabetes, heart disease, and cancer.